HazyResearch/deepdive/doc/incremental.md

 # Building an Incremental Application

+<todo>Drop this page?</todo>

-This document describes how to build an incremental application using [DDlog][] and DeepDive.
-The example application is [the spouse example](walkthrough.md).
+This document describes how to build an incremental application using DDlog and DeepDive.
+The example application is [the spouse example](example-spouse.md).

 This document assumes you are familiar with basic concepts in DeepDive and the spouse application tutorial.